gitextensions/GitExtensionsDoc/source/remote_feature.rst

 OpenSSH and github
 ^^^^^^^^^^^^^^^^^^

-To configure GitExtensions to use OpenSSH, see :ref:`settings-git-extensions-ssh`.
+To configure GitExtensions to use OpenSSH, see :ref:`settings-ssh`.

 OpenSSH is the best SSH client there is but it lacks Windows support.
 Therefore it is slightly more complex to use.
 Another drawback is that GitExtensions cannot control OpenSSH and needs to show the command line dialogs when OpenSSH might